-- I can write numbers 0-20 and match objects to those numbers.
+- I can read and write and match objects for all numbers 0-20.

-- I can make and take apart teen numbers (like 13 is a ten and 3 more).
+- I can make and take apart teen numbers (like 13 is one ten and 3 more).

 - I can show and explain addition and subtraction sentences with tools, numbers, and symbols.

-- When I am given one number between 1 and 10, I can find the other number to make 10.
+- When I am given one number between 1 and 10, I can find the other number to make ten.